Vaccine storage issues could leave 3B people without access

 Multi-dose vials — the equivalent of bulk storage for vaccines — can drastically reduce global transportation costs.
 But once a vial is opened, its shelf life counts down even faster; if too few people show up for their jabs in time, whatever remains in the larger vials must be discarded.

 “It’s really upsetting to have wastage like that.
 It’ll result in loss of lives and pain and suffering.
-It’s a waste of resources, ” said University of Massachusetts at Amherst professor Anna Nagurny, who studies supply chain logistics.
+It’s a waste of resources, ” said University of Massachusetts at Amherst professor Anna Nagurney, who studies supply chain logistics.

 For now, UNICEF is betting on 20-dose vials of coronavirus vaccine and hoping that the amount wasted will stay below 3% for closed vials and 15% for open multi-dose vials that do not get used up, according to Michelle Siedel, one of the U.N. agency’s cold chain experts.